ilbers/isar/doc/user_manual.md

 process: `init-top`, `init-premount`, `local-top`, `nfs-top`, `local-block`, `local-premount`, `nfs-premount`, `local-bottom`, `nfs-bottom`, `init-bottom`.
-If you do not benefit from the script header with its static `SCRIPT_PREREQ`, you may instead provide `init-top-complete`, `init-premount-complete` etc. to still use automatic installation while defining the boot script completely yourself.
+If you do not benefit from the script header with its static `SCRIPT_PREREQ`, you may instead provide `init-top-complete`, `init-premount-complete`, etc., to still use automatic installation while defining the boot script completely yourself.